cristie1214/wustl_project_1/README.md

 The playbook implements the following tasks:

-- SSH into the Jump Box
-- Start the ansible docker container
+- An Elk VM needs to be created
 - Add the Elk VM to the host file and create a new playbook for the Elk machine
-- Download and run elk to launch the Elk container sebp/elk:761
+- Download and run elk to launch the Elk container
 - SSH into the Elk container and verify it is running

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.